Quiz: What Do You Know About Ford Truck Engines?: Autoversed

 DEBOSS GARAGE via Youtube

-The Ford modular engine which was used by Ford under the name Triton from 1997 until the year 2010 was also used in some Lincoln vehicles.
-They opted for the name InTech, however, for the DOHC version they used.
+The Ford Modular engine was used under the name Triton from 1997 until the year 2010.
+This was also used in some Lincoln vehicles.
+For example, in the Crown Victoria, it was just a boring old Triton engine but when placed in the opulent Towncar, it became InTech.

 Wiki Commons by Mister Falcon